Puerto Rico

 La Perla.

-We had already roamed Calle Loiza and the surrounding streets quite a bit, but the more we explored, the more we discovered restaurants we wanted to try.
-Today we went to Pinky’s for a fantastic brunch, and to Qué Chido for great tacos.
-We’ve been extremely impressed with the food here in Puerto Rico!
-Regardless of whether we order Puerto Rican, American, or international food, the quality has been consistently high.
+We’d already roamed Calle Loíza and the surrounding streets quite a bit over the past few days, but somehow the more we explored, the more we kept discovering restaurants we desperately wanted to try.
+It’s a delicious problem to have, honestly.
+Today we went to Pinky’s for a fantastic brunch.
+Later, we went to Qué Chido for legitimately great tacos that would hold their own anywhere in Mexico.
+We’ve been genuinely and consistently impressed with the food here in Puerto Rico!
+It doesn’t seem to matter whether we order traditional Puerto Rican dishes, American comfort food, or international cuisine — the quality has been impressively high across the board.
+Either we’ve gotten incredibly lucky with our restaurant choices, or Puerto Rico just takes its food very seriously.
+We’re betting on the latter.

-In the afternoon, we wandered around the gated neighborhood of Ocean Shores and along the adjacent beach.
-We picked our favorite among the expensive houses, strolled on the beach at sunset, and dreamed about what it would be like to retire in Puerto Rico.
+In the afternoon, feeling appropriately full and slightly lazy, we wandered around the conspicuously gated neighborhood of Ocean Shores and along the adjacent beach.
+We entertained ourselves by picking our hypothetical favorite among the expensive houses, strolled along the beach at sunset watching the light paint the sky in increasingly dramatic colors, and indulged in some pleasant daydreaming about what it would actually be like to retire in Puerto Rico.
+The warm weather, the incredible food, the friendly people, the beaches — we could definitely see ourselves getting used to this lifestyle.